zhangbinchi/zhangbinchi.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year Ph.D. student at University of Virginia, advised by [Dr. Jundong Li](http://www.ece.virginia.edu/~jl6qk).
-Prior to joining University of Virginia, I obtained my bachelor's degree at Xi'an Jiaotong University, where I worked with [Prof. Minnan Luo](https://gr.xjtu.edu.cn/web/minnluo).
+I am currently a second-year Ph.D. student at the University of Virginia, advised by [Dr. Jundong Li](http://www.ece.virginia.edu/~jl6qk).
+Before joining the University of Virginia, I obtained my bachelor's degree at Xi'an Jiaotong University, where I worked with [Prof. Minnan Luo](https://gr.xjtu.edu.cn/web/minnluo).
 My research interests include graph mining, federated learning, and trustworthy machine learning.
-More details could be found in my [CV](https://zhangbinchi.github.io/files/CV_zbc.pdf).
+More details can be found in my [CV](https://zhangbinchi.github.io/files/CV_zbc.pdf).

 News
 -----
+- \[01/2024\] One paper is accepted by ICLR 2024.
 - \[12/2022\] One paper is accepted by SDM 2023.
 - \[09/2022\] One paper is accepted by SIGKDD Explorations.
 - \[09/2022\] One paper is accepted by NeurIPS 2022 (Datasets and Benchmarks Track).
-- \[09/2022\] One paper is accepted as spotlight by CIKM 2022 FedGraph Workshop.
+- \[09/2022\] One paper is accepted (spotlight) by CIKM 2022 FedGraph Workshop.
-- \[08/2022\] I join [Dr. Jundong Li](http://www.ece.virginia.edu/~jl6qk)'s group as a Ph.D. student at University of Virginia.
+- \[08/2022\] I join [Dr. Jundong Li](http://www.ece.virginia.edu/~jl6qk)'s group as a Ph.D. student at the University of Virginia.
-- \[07/2022\] I graduate from Xi'an Jiaotong University as an honorary graduate of Qian Xuesen College.
+- \[07/2022\] I graduated from Xi'an Jiaotong University as an honorary graduate of Qian Xuesen College.

 Service
 ------